FlorianWendelborn/minimalism/README.md

 ````

 4. `.gitignore` the unwanted config-files so they won't show up in your commits (tip: you can include your `.gitignore` in your `package.json`)

-## FAQ

-### Why is `build` published on GitHub?
-Isn't that redundant?

-It's needed for viewing the covered lines in coveralls, so I included it.